Trump Unauthorized: Reception

-Sid Smith of the Chicago Tribune praised the performances of McLarty, Baxter, and Potter, and wrote that Louis "looks more like actor Owen Wilson and, try as his stylists might, he doesn't really duplicate that inimitable, iconic hairdo.
+Sid Smith of the Chicago Tribune praised the performances of McLarty, Baxter, and Chris Potter, and wrote that Louis "looks more like actor Owen Wilson and, try as his stylists might, he doesn't really duplicate that inimitable, iconic hairdo.
 But he sounds like Trump, and he is an effective, serviceable stand-in".
 Smith felt that Winnick was "an overly accented caricature as Ivana, whose treatment is demeaning to her and women in general".
 Smith wrote that the film "plays for laughs and as a speedy trip through tabloid memory," and concluded that "strange as it sounds, it actually succeeds in earning the guy a smidgen of sympathy."
 Reviewers for People wrote that Louis "doesn't bear much resemblance" to Trump, and that "after we see the mogul shed a tear over press reports of his massive debt, the filmmakers basically skip the '90s, omitting the details of what he later calls the 'single greatest corporate comeback in U.S. history.'
 If it was that great, tell us more."
 John Leonard of New York magazine wrote that the film contained no "surprises" and that Louis "has a lean and hungry look that's altogether missing from the man he impersonates".
 Gail Pennington of the St. Louis Post-Dispatch wrote that Trump Unauthorized "turns out to be a lively and amusing movie", stating that it "is certainly entertaining" and "full of snappy lines."
 Pennington noted that Louis "looks nothing at all" like Trump, but wrote that he did a "dead-on" impersonation of Trump's voice.